 "For somebody to talk to my dad like that?
 It was like… I was so confused and in awe," says Legaarden.

-The reeve arranged for Bob to start grading in a different division, away from the councillor he says had been bullying him.
-And after the meeting, Bob said he was ready to go back to work.
+The reeve arranged for Bob to start grading in a different division, away from the councillor he said had been bullying him.
+After the meeting, Bob said he was ready to go back to work.

 But on his second day, Bob told her he had been accosted by a person who was angry that Bob had named them in his formal complaint.